ymhr/object-traversal-by-path/readme.md

 Given a path, e.g. `a.b[2].c.d[1].e`, it will navigate down the provided object and return the last value it finds.

+You can play with it in a sandbox [here](https://codesandbox.io/embed/stupefied-mendeleev-dd6yv)

 ## Install
 `npm install object-traversal-by-path` or
 `yarn add object-traversal-by-path`